 “Don’t give up.
 It took me several times of trying to pick up the phone and putting it back down.
 I finally found the strength to pick the phone up at 3 am one night.
 That probably saved my life.”

 Remember, you’re not alone.
 The personal, customized care available at Michael’s House can enable you to start a beautiful new life without drugs.
 There is always hope, and you can live a fulfilling, healthy life.
-Call now, and our admissions coordinators can help you figure out the best next step for you to move forward in your recovery.
+Call us now at 760-548-4032, and our admissions coordinators can help you figure out the best next step for you to move forward in your recovery.

 By Jim Woods